Training focuses on reality-based self-protection. No sport, just effective strategies for safety in modern society.

 Defence

-Defuse threat by intercepting, redirecting & stopping attacks.
+Defuse a threat by intercepting, redirecting or stopping attacks.

 Group Attacks

-Against 2 or more persons, standing & on the ground.
+Safety against multiple persons, standing and on the ground.

 Body Work